PROJECT [ 00 - 2 ]

 Streamlining workflows

-An admin portal gave technicians full control of the system, from camera assignments to user management and a database of detected movements.
-All of this added a layer of security, reduced interruptions during shifts and noticeably lowered the daily workload and stress levels for staff.
+An admin portal gave technicians full control, from camera placement to user management and movement databases.
+This added security, reduced shift interruptions, and lowered staff workload and stress.

 Decode magazine gif with alternating pages